darquro/heart-button/README.md

 ## License

-VerticalAlignmentLabel is available under the MIT license.
+HeartButton is available under the MIT license.
 See the LICENSE file for more info.